-The 'purpose of' and 'need for' the project should be established from the perspective of the project proponent and in the context provided for consideration of alternatives to the project.
+In the EIS, the "purpose" and "need for" the Project should be explained from the perspective of the project proponent and in the context that is provided by the proponent for consideration of alternatives to the Project.

-The project will be designed to achieve specific objectives established by the proponent.
-These objectives should be described.
-The "purpose of" the project can be described by an answer to the question: What is to be achieved by carrying out the project?
+The Project will be undertaken to achieve specific objectives established by the proponent.
+These objectives should be described in this section.
+The "purpose" of the Project can be described by answering the question: What is to be achieved by carrying out the Project?

-For the purpose of the comprehensive study, the proponent must clearly describe the need for the proposed project.
-The "need for" the project can be described by an answer to the question: What is the problem or opportunity the project is intended to solve or satisfy?
-The 'need for' will establish the fundamental rationale of the project.
+For the purpose of informing the comprehensive study, the proponent must clearly describe the "need for" the Project.
+The "need for" the Project can be described by answering the question: What is the problem or opportunity the project is intended to solve or satisfy?